nabeelshaikh7/freeoffice365/README.md

 I have tested each of the ODs.
 If you leave it blank, you can’t open it.
 It may be because of a new account.
 OD activation takes time.。

-If you have any more you can post them in the issues Section
+If you know any more websites , you can post them in the issues Section

 Strikethrough means no longer valid, as a memorial